magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 Asset Collections in CSP do not inherently reference the assets associated with them.
 Instead, an Asset explicitly stores the Id of the Asset Collection it belongs to.
 This design ensures a unidirectional relationship where assets know their respective Asset Collection, but Asset Collections do not maintain references to their associated assets.

-When assets are linked to components, the Asset Id and Asset Collection Id are passed to the component.
+When an Asset is linked to a component, the Asset Id and Asset Collection Id are associated with the component.
 These identifiers are then used to retrieve the asset data.
 The asset itself does not store the actual data but provides a **URL** pointing to the asset's storage.
 The data (such as a 3D model mesh or sound file) is then downloaded directly from the storage.

 **Examples of Component Types That Can Use Assets**